JonasEuchner/EHT-Tracker/README.md

 # Contractility analysis of engineered heart tissues
 This code was developed as a quick solution for a collaboration partner to extract meaningful parameters for EHT.
-As a result, standard coding practices were not strictly followed, and the code may lack documentation and optimization.
+As a result, standard coding practices were not followed, the code lacks documentation, is not optimized, and contains many hard-coded parameters.
 Use at your own discretion.

 ## Getting started
 ### ImageJ script